Contact your librarian for research assistance.

 Complete the form to request a specific item.
 This information will be sent to the collection manager for your subject area.

 Your employee card also serves as your library card.
-You may use your card to borrow up to 100 books, for an extended loan period.
+You may use your card to borrow up to 500 items for 120 days with unlimited renewals.
 Borrowing privileges may vary according to the type of document.

 Borrow from other libraries